If I send you my itinerary can you look at it and give me some feedback?

 Can you recommend a good map for Iceland?

-Even though my handmade Google maps (in my eBook and planning course) are the BEST maps you can get, some people like having a paper map for their road trip.
+Even though my handmade digital maps (in my eBooks/maps) are the BEST maps you can get, some people like having a paper map for their road trip.
 We have this map and I LOVE it – it has the major sights, roads, rivers, towns listed…and it’s WATERPROOF!